denten-books/plain-text/3-format.md

 exposition of electronic document structure.
 Reading for format involves the deconstruction, both literal and figuratively historical, of the literary device.
-Where paper books present the reader with a limited set of known affordances tied to the print medium, electronic books present us with a virtually limitless and for the most part unexamined set of simulated affordances.
-Whatever interpretive activity readers hope to enact at the level of textual representation is grounded in the material affordances of the simulated book.
-The responsibility for formatting no longer belongs to the singular act of edition making.
-A number of agents actively intercede in the transition between the inscription---information on a disk---and its representation---pixels on the screen.
+Where paper books present the reader with a limited set of known affordances tied to the medium of print, electronic books contain a virtually limitless and for the most part unexamined set of simulated affordances.
+Whatever interpretive activity readers hope to enact at the level of textual representation, as when reading from a screen, is grounded in the deep material affordances of the simulated book.
+Further, the tasks of formatting are no longer the exclusive domain of the typesetter, the editor, or the textual scholar.
+A number of additional agents actively intercede in the transformation between the inscription---information on a disk---and its representation---pixels on the screen.
 These intercessions may be benign, as when the electronic book changes the layout of the text to fit a smaller screen when displaying text on mobile devices; or it may be totalizing as when a book platform is designed also to censor or to surveil its readers for commercial or political purposes.
 Reading for format reveals the structure of the transformation between media: the liquid crystal, the floating gate, and the entorhinal grid.
 The format governs and controls in the sense of shaping the encounter between otherwise incommensurate systems, hardware and wetware---storage, screen, and brain.

 [^ln3-hex]: In this last regard see @stensola_entorhinal_2012.
 This ground-breaking work describes the structure of data in the human brain.

-A notion of formatting underlies all contemporary digital documents.
-The history of formatting reveals a structure that emerges initially for the purposes of visual layout, developing into an active agent containing "instructions for reading, viewing, and comprehending information" of the sort Drucker and McGann highlight in their work.
-I would like to spend the second half of this chapter on several case studies from the still unwritten history of formatting.
+A notion of a format underlies all contemporary digital documents.
+The history of format reveals a structure that emerges initially for the purposes of visual layout, developing into an active agent containing exactly the kind of "instructions for reading, viewing, and comprehending information" of the sort Drucker and McGann highlight in their work.
+With that insight at hand, I would like to spend the second half of this chapter on several case studies from the still unwritten history of document formatting.
 These case studies will help test our theoretical intuitions about form in practice.
 They serve also to convince the reader of the continual importance of textual criticism and format studies for the advancement of literary scholarship and more broadly for the politics of reading and interpretation at large.
-If, as we conventionally intuit, the format layer arbitrates between medium and symbol---word and page---then it must also play a part in the encounter between human and text.
-Format in a sense determines the available reading strategies, including the one of not reading at all: thus an archive under lock and key, the management of copy rights and borrowing privileges, the sensor's viscous black ink.
+The formatting layer arbitrates between medium and inscription, page and word.
+It is arbitrary in the sense of imposing a set of rules, preferences, and stipulations.
+It polices access to closed archives; it manages copy rights and borrowing privileges; it governs the flow of a sensor's ink.
+Format in that sense determines the available reading strategies, including the one of not reading at all.

 ![EDIT Document Model, 1968 [@kaiman_computer-aided_1968, 66].](images/edit.png)